offbynull/aligner/README.md

 * ~~revise container_pack pattern being used across project to how it's being done in sliceable_pairwise_alignment_graph_backtracker~~
 * ~~graph node/edge types to structs instead of std::pair -- add friend functions that print out to std::out~~
-* graph node/edge types -- add concepts to ensure they're regular types + support < operator
+* ~~graph node/edge types -- add concepts to ensure they're regular types BUT NOT < operator (backtrakcers that need < operator have concept checks for them)~~
 * ~~graphviz dump -- use string formatter / std::cout on node and edge outputs~~
 * local/fitting/overlap graph -- clean up ranges being produced so it doesn't run a filter function over an unneccesary number of nodes
 * ~~error_check -> debug_mode~~